stevedimarzio/tidal-mcp/README.md

 **Connection fails:**
 - Verify your server URL is correct and includes `/mcp` endpoint
 - Ensure your server is publicly accessible (not behind a firewall)
-- Check that your API key matches the one configured on the server
 - Verify the server is running and responding to health checks: `curl https://your-domain.com/health`

 **"Request validation failed" error:**